Sergius I of Constantinople: Background

 With the victory over the Persians, rifts in the religious society began to emerge again between Monophysite and Chalcedonian beliefs.
-Both Heraclius and Sergius planned to adopt a form of 'Monenergism'.
+Both Heraclius and Sergius I planned to adopt a form of "Monoenergism".
 The hope was that their religious formula would be able to connect the different religious beliefs and provide a sense of unity within the empire.

-Sergius promulgated the belief that Jesus Christ had two natures but one will, known as Monothelitism.
+Sergius I promulgated the belief that Jesus Christ had two natures but one will, known as Monothelitism.
 It was hoped that the idea would appeal to both Chalcedonians and to Monophysite followers in the empire as it fused basic principles taken from both realms of practice.
-Initially, Sergius had success, converting the Patriarchs Athanasius and Cyrus of Alexandria and Antioch respectively.
-It was not until 633 that Heraclius's Monoenergism began to receive resistance from the Chaldeconians, primarily from the monks Sophronius and Maximus the Confessor.
+Initially, Sergius I had success, converting the Patriarch of Alexandria, Cyrus of Alexandria, and the Patriarch of Antioch.
+It was not until 633 that Heraclius's Monoenergism began to receive resistance from the Chaldeconians, primarily from the monks Sophronius of Jerusalem and Maximus the Confessor.
 In 633, Sophronius had left for Africa to dispute the doctrine that Cyrus has put upon the Egyptians.
-To this end, Sergius sent his archdeacon Peter to a synod in Cyprus in 634, hosted by Archbishop Arkadios II and with additional representatives from Pope Honorius I. The anti-Monoenergist side in Jerusalem, championed by Maximus and Sophronius, sent to this synod Anastasius Apocrisiarius pupil of Maximus, George of Resh'aina pupil of Sophronius, and two of George's own pupils, and also eight bishops from Palestine.
-When the two sides were presented to the emperor, the emperor switched to Monothelitism and so with Sergius.
+To this end, Sergius I sent his archdeacon Peter to a synod in Cyprus in 634, hosted by Archbishop Arkadios II of Cyprus and with additional representatives from Pope Honorius I. The anti-monoenergist side in Jerusalem, championed by Maximus and Sophronius, sent to this synod Anastasius Apocrisiarius pupil of Maximus, George of Resh'aina pupil of Sophronius, and two of George's own pupils, and also eight bishops from Palestine.
+When the two sides were presented to the emperor, the emperor switched to Monothelitism and so with Sergius I.

-It was also at this point around 633 that Sergius sought to stress the importance of Monothelitism to Pope Honorius.
-Sergius' letter to Honorius informed the Pope of the significance of the union achieved in Alexandria and for an agreement in how Christ's will should be viewed.
-Honorius ultimately agreed with the Sergius' belief, impressed at Sergius' ability to gain theological agreement in the eastern Churches, and confessed to Christ having only one will but two natures as well in his reply to Sergius.
-Honorius retracts from this position to a degree in a following letter to Sergius, believed to be a result of the Synodical Letter from Sophronius to Honorius.
+It was also at this point around 633 that Sergius I sought to stress the importance of Monothelitism to Pope Honorius I. Sergius I's letter to Honorius informed the Pope of the significance of the union achieved in Alexandria and for an agreement in how Christ's will should be viewed.
+Honorius I ultimately agreed with Sergius I's belief, impressed at Sergius I's ability to gain theological agreement in the eastern Churches, and confessed to Christ having only one will but two natures as well in his reply to Sergius I. Honorius I retracts from this position to a degree in a following letter to Sergius I, believed to be a result of the Synodical Letter from Sophronius to Honorius I.